amarHrvc/terminko_IT207_WEB/README.md

-# terrminko
+# terminko
-simple service booking system (IT207 course)
+simple service booking system (IT207 Introduction to Web Programming)